sstshenshutao/tricorn/Implementierung/manual.md

 -o, --output location    -put an adress in,which must have enough places for memory.

--h, --help    -Print this message and exit
+-h, --help    -print this message and exit

 **EXAMPLE**